open-mmlab/mmgeneration/docs/en/advanced_guides/losses.md

 ## Customized losses

 As shown in the advanced tutorial for [models](models.md), `losses` are regarded/registered as `MODULES` in `MMGeneration`.
 Customizing losses is similar to customizing any other models.
 This section is mainly for clarifying the design of loss modules in our repo.
-Importantly, when writing your own loss modules, you should follow the same design, so that the new loss module can be adopted in our framework without extra efforts.
+Importantly, when implementing loss modules, you should follow the same design, so that the new loss module can be adopted in our framework without extra efforts.

 In general, to implement a loss module, we will write a function implementation and then wrap it with a class implementation.
 However, in `MMGeneration`, we provide another unified interface `data_info` for users to define the mapping between the input argument and data items.